Noise Levels in Ingrams Corner, East Providence, RI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Northern Ingrams Corner sounds about 125% louder than Southern Ingrams Corner to the human ear, a 11.7 dBA gap.
+To the human ear, noise in northwestern Ingrams Corner sounds about 266% louder than in western Ingrams Corner, a 18.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?